Calestial2/Txtmax/README.md

 - **Edit Files**: Edit specific lines in existing text files.
 - **List Files**: List all regular files in the current directory.
 - **Delete Files**: Delete specified text files.
+- **Search Files**: Search for files by name in the current directory.
+- **Get File Info**: Retrieve information about a file, including its name, extension, creation time, and modification time.

 ## Commands